Outputs and Outcomes Guide to Grant Applications

 Examples of outcomes:

-- Adoption of policy reforms that result in a reduction in the typical number of days to obtain business permit from 12 to five and reducing number of government offices needing to approve from seven to one.
+Adoption of policy reforms that result in a reduction in the typical number of days to obtain a business permit from 12 to five and reducing the number of government offices needing to approve from seven to one.

-- At least 30 lawmakers in attendance including strategic committee chair and relevant cabinet official.
+At least 30 lawmakers in attendance including strategic committee chair and relevant cabinet officials.

 Outcomes should be directly tailored to the goals and objectives for your project.
 You decide what is important and significant and worthy of your time and donor’s support.
 Be ambitious but realistic.
 It is better to aim high and come close than to achieve small goals with ease.
 There are also different types of outcomes including but not limited to: public policy changes, media impact, demonstrable shifts in key indicators (e.g. Doing Business Index, Economic Freedom Index, etc.), audience growth, VIP endorsements, academic recognition, award recognition, fundraising growth, etc. Think carefully about what results are truly worthy of celebration.

 Please think carefully about what specific outputs and outcomes make sense for your project.
 We do not encourage applicants to copy the examples we have provided.